 Quality Governance Committee

 This committee oversee quality governance arrangements within the CCG and its providers and oversee the Quality Governance arrangements within the CCG for arrangements around the commissioning of health and social care.
 The Quality Governance Committee provides a central point for consulting on new clinical pathways, policies or standard operating procedures and approval ensuring any further action required is undertaken.
 The Quality Governance Committee may also receive reports or results from audit, benchmarking or research and may be required to make recommendations or requests for actions of further work.

 The Community Forum

 The Community Forum plays an important role within North East Lincolnshire Clinical Commissioning Group (CCG).
 The forum is made up of people from the local community called Community Leads who volunteer their time to work alongside clinical and managerial staff from the CCG.
-A representative from this group sits on the Council of Members and Governing Body to make sure local people’s views are heard and influence our plans and decisions.
+Community Leads are involved in service areas, committees and working groups within the CCG to make sure local people’s views are heard and influence our plans and decisions.

 Find out more about the Community Forum